diego5f5/CPG-expo-app/README.md

-<h1>Calculadora para Placas (CPG)</h1>
+<h1>BR: Calculadora para Placas de Gesso (CPG)</h1>

-<h4>CPG é uma aplicação mobile, desenvolvida com o intuito de facilitar cálculos referentes a quantidade de placas de gesso necessárias para preencher uma determinada parede, foi desenvolvido utilizando a tecnologia React Native com a ferramenta EXPO.</h4>
+<h1>EN: Plasterboard Calculator</h1>

+<h4>Plasterboard Calculator is a mobile application, developed in order to facilitate calculations regarding the amount of plasterboard needed to fill a given wall, it was developed using the React Native technology with the EXPO tool.</h4>

 <p align="center">
   <a href="#computer-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;